 This is a cool trick to try that also helps your child get trained in cutting along curvy edges.
 Help him trace his hand on a sheet of paper and then cut it out following the outline.
 These can then serve as bookmarks or other card decorations for future use.
 See your kid goes bonkers with this easy paper cut out art activity.

 6. Popsicle Puppets:

-Trace out some cute animals on card papers and ask your kid to cut them out and decorate them by adding details for eyes, nose and other features.
-Now get your kid to paint a used popsicle stick and paste these animal face on it!
+Trace some cute animals on card paper and ask your kid to cut them out and decorate them by adding details for eyes, nose, and other features.
+Now get your kid to paint a used popsicle stick and paste these animal faces on it!